 With a subconjunctival hemorrhage, you don’t need to do much of anything, especially if there are no other injuries.
 Just don’t rub the eye and it will eventually heal in 4-10 days.
 If you have traumatic iritis, on the other hand, you will be photophobic.
 Wear sunglasses until you see the doctor.
 Corneal abrasions can’t be treated at home.
 Just don’t wear contact lenses until a doctor says it’s okay.
 If you have a hyphema, keep your head in an elevated position.
 This keeps the blood loss down.
 Keep quiet and don’t do much activity until you see the doctor.

-If you have an orbital blowout fracture or believe you might, keep your head elevated and put ice on the affected eye.
+If you have an orbital blowout fracture, keep your head elevated and put ice on the affected eye.
 Don’t take aspirin or ibuprofen for the pain as this will increase bleeding.
 Tylenol is okay.
 If you have a lid laceration, seek emergency medical care.
 Don’t put anything but a sterile dressing on the wound.
 If there is a laceration to the eyeball, avoid putting any pressure on the eyeball and keep the eye protected.

 If you have a foreign body to the eye, you should gently flush it with water, protect the eye and see a doctor about removing it if the flushing didn’t remove it.